Mackewinsson/presusimple/docs/notifications.md

 ## 🎯 Overview

-The Simple Budget PWA includes a complete web push notification system that follows industry best practices and integrates seamlessly with MongoDB for user management.
+The Presusimple PWA includes a complete web push notification system that follows industry best practices and integrates seamlessly with MongoDB for user management.

 ### ✅ Features